 You can select which events to send to your Syslog server.
 Under Syslog notifications, specify which notifications should be sent to your Syslog server - new security alerts, updated security alerts, and new health issues.

-If you plan to create automation or scripts for Azure ATP SIEM logs, we recommend using the externalId field to identify the alert type instead of using the alert name for this purpose.
+If you plan to create automation or scripts for Defender for Identity SIEM logs, we recommend using the externalId field to identify the alert type instead of using the alert name for this purpose.
 Alert names may occasionally be modified, while the externalId of each alert is permanent.
-For more information, see Azure ATP SIEM log reference.
+For more information, see Defender for Identity SIEM log reference.